reiinakano/xcessiv/docker/README.md

 ## Use docker-compose

 The simplest form to start Xcessiv is with docker-compose.
-This will start Redisi, Xcessiv and defines a shared data directory in `./data`.
+This will start Redis, Xcessiv and defines a shared data directory in `./data`.
 Simply type:

 `$ docker-compose up`